esshariprasad/Nutanix-Hybrid-Cloud-Engineer-Program/README.md

 Project 3:
 Deploying 3-Tier Web Application in hybrid deployment model.
 Implemented a hybrid model using inprimse nutanix clusters and and Amazon EC2 instances.

-Used Vpc's for private connections between istances.
+Used Vpc for private connections between istances.
 Implemented Scaling in and Scaling out
 Used HAProxy for load balancing.